sverrehu/k3a-embedded/README.md

 ## Limitations

-* Starts a single-node "cluster".
+* Only supports starting a single-node "cluster".

 ## What it does